 To make matters worse, we had our trailer broken into and had a lot of our bike parts and tools stolen.
 We recovered some of the parts and tools, but many items were not recovered.
 But, with the help of numerous volunteers, we managed to complete the bike in time to get in several good speed runs during the second half of the event.

-What parts of the bike did send to Proto Labs to manufacture and were they 3D-printed, machined or molded?
+What parts of the bike did you send to Proto Labs to manufacture and were they 3D-printed, machined or molded?

 The parts that we had fabricated by Proto Labs were machined from aluminum and included: